adomani/Syllabus/MA4N1/common_symbols.md

 | `there exists` | `∃`    |
 | `goal`         | `⊢`    |

+You can find a cheat-sheet with commonly used symbols and tactic [here](https://github.com/madvorak/lean4-cheatsheet/blob/main/lean-tactics.pdf) (this page is externally maintained -- let me know if it stops working).

 ---

 [Back to the `Theorem Proving with Lean` webpage](https://adomani.github.io/Syllabus/MA4N1/intro)